Parscale speaks out on viral police encounter video, hospitalization in emotional interview

 "I got to a bad place," Parscale said of the incident.
 "My wife was worried about me.
 And she helped.
 And she was there every day by my side, and I love her for it.

-"And we have never been happier," he told MacCallum, "and I'm just glad I’ve moved on, and I tried my best for the American people."
+"We have never been happier," he told MacCallum, "and I'm just glad I’ve moved on, and I tried my best for the American people."

 CLICK HERE FOR THE FOX NEWS APP

-Parscale added he is "getting better every day" as he recovers from the "stress" of his demanding and often overwhelming role in the Trump orbit.
+Parscale added that he is "getting better every day" as he recovers from the "stress" of his demanding and often overwhelming role in the Trump orbit.

 "The stress, this is the last piece of it, to have history remember it as it was accurate," he told MacCallum, "and I appreciate telling the American people that, because I love my wife, she loves me.
 She was the first one there right afterward and she will be the last one I will ever see."

-Parscale also became emotional later portion in the interview when MacCallum asked whether he had been in touch with the president following the incident.
+Parscale also became emotional at a later portion in the interview when MacCallum asked whether he had been in touch with the president following the incident.

 PARSCALE FACES ATTACKS FROM TRUMP CRITICS AFTER HOSPITALIZATION